xiaobogaga/minidb/parser/sql.md

 ## The supported statements

 MiniDB supports a subset of mysql statements and here we will talk about it.
-The more feature will be added in future to totally compatible with mysql.

 ### DDL